Aniruddh-Verma/Aniruddh-Verma/README.md

 - 👋 Hi, I’m @Aniruddh-Verma
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning DSA and WEB DEVELOPMENT
+- 🌱 I’m currently learning DSA
-- 💞️ I’m looking to collaborate OPEN SOURCE PROJECTS
+- 💞️ trainee in DATA SCIENCE

 <!---
 Aniruddh-Verma/Aniruddh-Verma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.